About Black Wolf Falls

 When we drove out of Mineral King Valley, we saw trails of antifreeze on the road, and we suspected it might have been some pour soul who had his car’s radiator hose chewed through!

-Black Wolf Falls is in Sequoia National Park.
-For information or inquiries about this area as well as current conditions, visit the NPS website.
+Black Wolf Falls is in the Mineral King section of Sequoia National Park.
+It is administered by the National Park Service.
+For information or inquiries about this area as well as current conditions, visit their website.

 The falls sits right at the mouth of Mineral King Valley.
 To get here, you first have to get to the town of Three Rivers, which is 29 miles (about 30 minutes drive) east of Visalia on Hwy 198.
 About 2.5 miles east of Three Rivers is the Mineral King Road.
 Turn right onto the road and follow this mostly narrow and unpaved road right into the Sawtooth Parking area barely a half-mile from the road’s end.